eus-lwq/leximind/README.md

 ![image](https://github.com/user-attachments/assets/94c29b6a-c41c-4664-ac61-3841a5dcd4ff)

+## 4.6 Model Evaluation Summary (Prediction Phase)
+During the prediction phase, we assessed the performance of our fine-tuned **LLaMA-based model** using both standard automatic metrics and semantic similarity analysis.
+The results demonstrate promising generalization and meaningful language understanding, with clear potential for further refinement.

+#### 📈 Automatic Generation Metrics
+- **BLEU-4:** 26.03
+  *A solid score that reflects the model’s ability to generate n-gram overlaps with reference outputs.
+While there's space for improvement, this indicates the model often captures key phrases or structure correctly.*

+- **ROUGE Scores:**
+  - **ROUGE-1:** 38.61
+  - **ROUGE-2:** 16.17
+  - **ROUGE-L:** 36.58
+  *These scores show that the model retains a strong ability to reflect relevant content (unigrams) and captures some phrase-level structure (ROUGE-L).
+The moderate ROUGE-2 suggests that fluency and phrase continuity are being learned, but could benefit from further optimization.*

+### 🧠 Semantic Similarity (OpenAI Embeddings)
+- **Average Embedding Similarity:** 0.559 (using `text-embedding-3-small`)
+  *This similarity score indicates that the model’s predictions are, on average, semantically aligned with the ground truth.
+The outputs tend to convey the correct intent, even in cases where exact wording differs—suggesting effective instruction comprehension.*

+### ⚙️ Runtime and Throughput
+- **Throughput:** 1.10 samples/sec | 0.143 steps/sec
+- **Total Runtime:** ~90 seconds for 100 samples

 ## 5.1 Serving from an API point
 - **Setup**: The API endpoint is implemented using FastAPI, and it provides a `/ask` endpoint for querying the model.
     User could also access the model without RAG through vLLM's OpenAI compatible server.